Yonatan Karp-Rudin

-Kotlin Smell 013 - Companion Object Functions
+Kotlin Code Smell 13 - Companion Object Functions

-Kotlin Smell 013 - Companion Object Functions
+Kotlin Code Smell 13 - Companion Object Functions

 Yet another global access coupled with laziness that cannot be mocked.